jerrymarshall2004/cs50labs/memory/README.md

     b = tmp;
 }
 ```
-Make and run the file memory.c
+Compile and test the file memory, what happens?

 {%spoiler "What happens?"}